 When the fire element is in balance, your heart is strong and healthy, your mind is calm and your sleep is sound.
 On the other hand, when the fire element is not balanced, you may either lack joy (depression) or have an excess of joy (mania).

-Because summer is the hottest season, to balance the heat, you need a diet that is cooling.
+Because summer is the hottest season, to balance the heat, you need a diet that is cooling in nature.
 Fresh fruits and vegetables are great choices.
 Below I offer some suggestions to optimize your diet during the Summer.